autonomys-ambassadors/ambassador-os-peer-review/README.md

 - Please assign a grade on a scale of 0 to 5
 - Remarks (optional)

 Update EnvironmentVariablesTest.js with your form ids and links for `EVALUATION_FORM_ID` and `EVALUATION_FORM_URL`.
 You can open the sheet you are writing to to get the sheet name for the response data.
-It will be something like `Form Response 2`, and the sheet name should be populated in `EVAL_FORM_RESPONSES_SHEET_NAME`
+It will be something like `Form Response 2`, and the sheet name should be populated in `EVAL_FORM_RESPONSES_SHEET_NAME`.
+The worksheet the responses are written to should be updated in `EVALUATION_RESPONSES_SPREADSHEET_ID`.

 ### Prepare test data